'Very sad' - Poloc CC lose lease after 143 years

 Pollok and Corrour declined to comment.

-Shawholm hosted Scotland's first ever televised cricket match in 1955, is home to a distinctive six-hole golf course recognised by the R&A and has hosted international cricketers throughout its history.
+Shawholm hosted Scotland's first televised cricket match in 1955, is home to a distinctive six-hole golf course recognised by the R&A and has hosted international cricketers throughout its history.

-Club president Kenneth Robertson wrote to members earlier this week "with a heavy heart", calling them to a special meeting on 13 March where the dissolution of the club will be discussed.
+Club president Kenneth Robertson wrote to members earlier this week "with a heavy heart", calling them to a special meeting on 13 March, when the dissolution of the club will be discussed.

-The new tenants are an unknown organisation with plans to develop the site for different sporting purposes, whose identity will be revealed on 14 March.
+The new tenants are an unknown organisation with plans to develop the site for different sporting purposes and whose identity will be revealed on 14 March.

 Senior figures at Queen's Park Football Club have strongly denied rumours linking them to Shawholm.